tws101/docker-dst-server/README.md

  * Head end router needs a public IP to make your server accessible from Internet.
  * Ports forwarded through head end router to docker host UDP 10999-11000.
 On islands these are 11001-11004 UDP.
  * 5GiB available disk space is recommended.
 Saves and config are small docker image is 4.3 Gigs.
- * CPU: 1 core per shard Recomended (can do higher tcik arte and player count).
+ * CPU: 1 core per shard Recomended (can do higher tick rate and player count).
 1 core per 2 shards is possible (keep tick rate and player count low).
- * Memory: 2GiB Memory per shard recommended (can do higher tcik arte and player count).
-2GiB Memory per shard is possible (keep tick rate and player count low).
+ * Memory: 2GiB Memory per shard recommended (can do higher tick rate and player count).
+1GiB Memory per shard is possible (keep tick rate and player count low).
  * Path on Docker Host to hold the server config.
 User and Group ID 1000 is how the container will access the path so set your permssion on it accordingly.

 ### Start server